dagraham/etm-dgraham/README.md

 *etm* offers a simple way to manage your events, tasks and other reminders.

 Rather than filling out fields in a form to create or edit reminders, a simple text-based format is used.
 Each reminder in *etm* begins with a *type character* followed by a brief *summary* of the item and then, perhaps, by one or more *@key value* pairs to specify other attributes of the reminder.
-Mnemonics are used to make the keys easy to remember, e.g, @s for starting datetime, @l for location, @d for description and so forth.
+Mnemonics are used to make the keys easy to remember, e.g, @s for scheduled datetime, @l for location, @d for description and so forth.

 The 4 types of reminders in etm with their associated type characters: